bernhardAxonIvy/doc/source/engine-guide/getting-started/system-requirements.rst

 Hardware Requirements
 ---------------------

-By default, the |ivy-engine| is runs a bundled Elasticsearch server.
+By default, the Axon Ivy Engine is runs a bundled Elasticsearch server.
 It is possible to run the Elasticsearch server :ref:`externally <elasticsearch>`.
 This also affects the minimum hardware requirements.